-Using its software, Detica can look at things like the street addresses, phone numbers and email addresses for the suspected fraudsters, Rush says.
+Using its software, Detica can look at the street addresses, phone numbers and email addresses of the suspected fraudsters, Rush says.
 Large, organized fraud rings could involve 20 or 30 people, Rush says.

 NICB investigators work with member insurance companies to uncover fraud rings.
 The organization has about 120 agents in the field investigating claims, Scafidi says.
 Another arm analyzes claims, looking for suspicious trends that can trigger investigations.